 Specific songs for your family members and attendants processing down the aisle before you.
 Depending on how many family members or bridesmaids/groomsmen you have, you may need more than one piece of music.

 The processionals should be songs that have meaning to you.
 Any song can work as a processional if it is played with a processional feeling (which we know how to do!).
 You can make traditional choices such as the Pachelbel Canon and the Bridal Chorus, or popular love songs of today such as “A Thousand Years” and “All of Me,” or you can choose your own special songs.

 The key song to be played as the bride, groom, or couple walk down the aisle.
 Traditions are changing!
 Our Western marriage ceremony came from the viewpoint that the bride was being given away from her family to another.
 Today, many women don’t see themselves this way.
 Brides and grooms today look at the entrance music as “their time to shine.”

 If your ceremony includes a candle lighting, sand ceremony, memorial tribute, or any time that no one is talking, it’s nice to have background music to cover the silence.
 Any ceremonial music you include should be quiet, reverent, and flowing.
 The musicians can provide appropriate choices for your candle lighting or presentations to the parents.

 Would you like to have a special song played or sung while everyone quietly listens?
 Talk to us about options!

-The new husband and wife take their walk back down the aisle together as everyone claps and cheers.
+The newly married couple takes their walk back down the aisle together as everyone claps and cheers.
 The wedding party will also walk out to this music.
 It should be upbeat and joyful.

 More nice music for the guests, as they exit and segway to the cocktail hour.
 One song or classical piece is almost always enough.